MinecraftForge/Documentation/docs/concepts/sides.md

 ### `DistExecutor`

 Considering the use of a single "universal" jar for client and server mods, and the separation of the physical sides into two jars, an important question comes to mind: How do we use code that is only present on one physical side?
-All code in `net.minecraft.client` is only present on the physical client, and all code in `net.minecraft.server.dedicated` is only present on the physical server.
+All code in `net.minecraft.client` is only present on the physical client.
 If any class you write references those names in any way, they will crash the game when that respective class is loaded in an environment where those names do not exist.
 A very common mistake in beginners is to call `Minecraft.getInstance().<doStuff>()` in block or block entity classes, which will crash any physical server as soon as the class is loaded.

 How do we resolve this?
 Luckily, FML has `DistExecutor`, which provides various methods to run different methods on different physical sides, or a single method only on one side.

 !!! note

     It is important to understand that FML checks based on the **physical** side.
 A single player world (logical server + logical client within a physical client) will always use `Dist.CLIENT`!

+`DistExecutor` functions by taking in a supplied supplier executing a method, effectively preventing classloading by taking advantage of the [`invokedynamic` JVM instruction][invokedynamic].
+The executed method should be static and within a different class.
+Additionally, if no parameters are present for the static method, a method reference should be used instead of a supplier executing a method.

+There are two main methods within `DistExecutor`: `#runWhenOn` and `#callWhenOn`.
+The methods take in the physical side the executing method should run on and the supplied executing method which either runs or returns a result respectively.

+These two methods are subdivided further into `#safe*` and `#unsafe*` variants.
+Safe and unsafe variants are misnomers for their purposes.
+The main difference is that when in a development environment, the `#safe*` methods will validate that the supplied executing method is a lambda returning a method reference to another class with an error being thrown otherwise.
+Within the production environment, `#safe*` and `#unsafe*` are functionally the same.

+!!! warning

+    Due to a change in how `invokedynamic` works in Java 9+, all `#safe*` variants of the `DistExecutor` methods throw the original exception wrapped within a `BootstrapMethodError` in the development environment. `#unsafe*` variants or a check to [`FMLEnvironment#dist`][dist] should be used instead.

 ### Thread Groups